itiligent/Guacamole-Installer/ACTIVE-DIRECTORY-HOW-TO.md

 - **Important note on `mysql-auto-create-accounts:`** This line is optional and can be deleted if using Active Directory authentication without Guacamole's implementation of MFA.
 This line ensures that all Active Directory user accounts will have a matching user account created in the Guacamole database at thier first Guacmaole logon with thier AD accout.
 Only if Gucamole's MFA feature is to be provisioned is a local Guacamole account required, and automating this step can aid MFA deployment.
 If you want to provision Guacamole MFA access to just a limited selection of Active Diretory users, you may remove this line and manually create the passwordless Guacamole database local account pairings as needed.
 [See below for more.](https://github.com/itiligent/Guacamole-Install/blob/main/ACTIVE-DIRECTORY-HOW-TO.md#busts_in_silhouette-manually-creating-and-configuring-new-guacamole-users-for-active-directory-authentication-with-mfa)

-#### If your AD has TLS implemented via a self signed certificate you must also apply the 5 steps below, else skip...
+#### If your AD has TLS implemented via a self signed certificate you must also apply the extra TLS tasks A to E below, else skip to Step 4 ...
 For more info see [#18](https://github.com/itiligent/Guacamole-Install/issues/18)

-1. Adjust this line in the above template for add-ldap-auth-guacamole.sh (Values can be none, ssl or stattls)
+TLS task A. Adjust this line in the above template for add-ldap-auth-guacamole.sh (Values can be none, ssl or stattls)
 ```
 ldap-encryption-method: starttls
 ```
-2. Next, you must obtain your AD TLS cert.
+TLS task B. Next, you must obtain your AD TLS cert.
 ```
 openssl s_client -connect X.X.X.X:389 \
               -starttls ldap \